seroburomalinoviy/XSL-Transformations/README.md

-# Here is some examples of the xsl-transformations.
+# Here is an example of xsl-transformations.